Direct to consumer brands are taking over the world.

 So, without further ado, allow yourself to be inspired by these clever direct to consumer brands.

 JUDY sells emergency preparedness kits and primarily caters to a niche, younger audience with their branding and marketing.
 Their storefront boasts a next-gen design using modern language, crystal clear product imagery, and a bold orange color scheme.

 In terms of their DTC strategy, JUDY harnesses the power of SMS text messaging to engage customers, send emergency alerts, offer ongoing updates, and provide useful videos.

 One of JUDY’s core values is education, and they back this up by providing visitors with tons of valuable materials and video tutorials on their website.

 Haus sells custom wines featuring various notes and flavors and offers a membership subscription that supplies customers with several bottles a month.
 Haus’ membership grants access to exclusive flavors, free shipping, and members-only events.
-For a wine company, their DTC strategy certainly helps to establish long-term customer relationships.
+For a wine company, their direct to consumer strategy certainly helps to establish long-term customer relationships.